 - Black surfaces may look great, but they’re a magnet for finger-prints and other marks.
 Black kitchens need to be constantly cleaned.
 That’s bad enough for anyone, but a nightmare if you’re at all OCD about keeping your kitchen clean.

-- Black kitchens can look great, but they don’t suit every space.
+- Black can look great, but it doesn’t suit every space.
 There needs to be plenty of light coming in to make them look their best.
 With inadequate lighting, your kitchen could seem small and closed in.

 - The problem with something that’s suddenly come into fashion is that it can as easily go out of fashion.
 Trends come and go.
 Black kitchens might be perfect now, but you’re not future-proofing your kitchen.

 If you have the right space and don’t mind the extra work or the risk of having to replacing your kitchen early, black kitchens look great.
 Otherwise, you might be better going for a more lasting trend like white.
 That’s been in fashion for fifty years and counting, so you won’t suddenly have a kitchen that looks a bit dated.

 Our FREE service recommends the best value kitchen suppliers in your area.

 We’ll recommend local showrooms whose kitchens cost similar to the chains & trade only suppliers, but are much higher quality & will last longer.

 We’ll recommend the best value German kitchen suppliers.
 Most of them also cost similar to the chains & trade only suppliers.

 All showrooms offer free, no-obligation quotes & are within 30 minutes drive.